We may earn money or products from the companies mentioned in this post.

 Bring the essentials

-The Essentials or what seasoned hikers refer to as the “10 Essentials.” are ten items that should carry you through any number of unforseen events – or better, keep you from experiencing such events all together.
+The Essentials or what seasoned hikers refer to as the “10 Essentials.” are ten items that should help you through any number of unforeseen events – or better, keep you from experiencing such events all together.

 Do your research

 There are a ton of websites out there to help you make the most of your trip, and if you’re ever in doubt – call the ranger station.
 Remember that the US Forest Service, US Parks Department and most government agencies in particular tend to have more important things to do than to update the trail conditions on their website regularly.
 There is truly no substitute for the first-hand knowledge that park staff provide.

 Be sure to check weather, permit requirements, and where the nearest facilities (water, groceries, gas) are to the trailhead.